timout/CarND-Traffic-Sign-Classifier/writeup.md

 ![Downloaded images][miscimages]

-Some images were not from training set so I downloaded them out of curioucity.
+Some of the image types were not in training set so I downloaded them out of curioucity.

 #### Image 1 (Road work)